We all make decisions every day. Big decisions, small decisions. Some we are aware of and some are just automatic.

 I remember so clearly how jumping out of bed at the sound of the alarm was an automatic natural response.
 Dashing to the kitchen to have breakfast.
 Quickly showering, styling my hair and putting on makeup.
 Dressing in a blouse, pants, high-heeled shoes and jumping in the car to head to work, was all done on automatic pilot.

-Wow, I feel exhausted just thinking about it.
+Wow, I feel exhausted just thinking about it now!

 Today every small decision needs thinking through.
 How long can I stand to brush my teeth and deal with my stoma?
-What time should I start getting dressed if I want to sit downstairs and have lunch with my husband?
+What time should I start getting dressed if I want to sit in our courtyard and have lunch with my husband?

 If I want to write a blog post, what other activities will I need to exclude from my day?

-Today I’m excluding any hope of being dressed before 1pm so I can enjoy a bit of writing.
+The only way is to exclude any hope of being dressed before lunchtime so I can enjoy a bit of writing.

 Let’s Look At Medium Decisions